Home » Health Conditions » Neurology » Brain Health

 Older children and adults that suffer from dyslexia have already entered the learning cycle and the process of identifying the symptoms becomes easier.
 It is a double edged sword at an older age, because changing the learning behavior becomes more problematic.
 Some of the dyslexic symptoms can include: Problems with correlating words and their definitions, problems with understanding time, time keeping and the passage of time during assigned tasks; observing that a patient that can read and understand exhibits slow or poor reading, low spelling abilities, problems in reading aloud which can include skipping words or incorrect word substitution.
 In processing problems, once of the characteristics of dyslexic disease can be identified of the lack of ability to follow fast instructions in any sequential order, i.e.: the order the tasks are to be accomplished.
 Some of the patients are aware of their condition and may become withdrawn, shy or go in the opposite direction in their attempt to compensate for their lack of abilities.

 School systems and teachers in the United States have instituted many instructional identifiers to recognize a potential neurological difficulty in students.
-If identified at an early enough age, parents or guardians are often included in sessions for further testing and corrective instructions.
+If identified at an early enough age, parents or guardians are often included in counseling sessions for further testing and corrective instructions.
 The children may actually have a higher intelligence level but exhibit lower intellect behavior.
 Processes can be set in place to adjust the learning process so that the student/patient is not misplaced due to intellect.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.